trpc/trpc/www/docs/reactjs/query-invalidation.md

 :::caution
-We have marked this API as `unstable_` as the exact API might change without a major version bump on tRPC, keep an eye on the release notes.
+We have marked this API as `unstable_` as the exact API might change without a major version bump on tRPC, keep an eye on the release notes if you want to use this.
 :::

 We have added a feature to help with this: